baolab-rice/LongAmpseq/README.md

 largedel_output.csv: all the read IDs containing large deletions largedel_group.csv: large deletion patterns grouped by their start positions and lengths.

-+ Variant calling using delly

-The raw data processing section will call the correlated script and run it for you.
-For processing this step by yourselves, users should first put the files end with filteredsorted.bam in the Illumina folder, and run the command as below:

 ```
 # This command will process all the filtered and sorted bam files in the same directory.